ashleyesau/parking_tickets/README.md

 # Lessons Learned

+- **Pushing Through the Mess**
+Almost gave up on the project during the Athena data validation stage — the dataset felt too messy to be useful.
+But after a break, I reminded myself that **turning messy data into something usable *is* the job**.
+That mindset shift helped me push through and recommit to building a working dbt model.
-- **Data quality isn't automatic - even for public datasets.**
-  I expected some cleaning... but not *this much*.
-Building in quality checks early paid off massively.
+I also learned that **data quality isn't automatic — even for public datasets.** I expected some cleaning... but not *this much*.
+Fortunately, having quality checks in place from the start made it easier to catch issues early and stay on track.

 - **Delete with caution.**
   Instead of blindly deleting bad records, keeping a separate invalids table gave me peace of mind - and documentation if anyone ever asked, *"What happened to X?"*